-A juvenile court school student, or the person holding the right to make educational decisions for the student, may voluntarily defer or decline issuance of their diploma until after the student is released from the juvenile detention facility, thereby allowing the student to take additional coursework at a local education agency.
-The county office of education will notify the student, the person holding the right to make educational decisions for the student, and the student's social worker or probation officer of all of the following:
+When a juvenile school student qualifies for an exemption from local graduation rights, the county office of education shall notify the student, the person holding the right to make educational decisions for the student, and the student's social worker and probation officer of the following:

-- (a) The student's right to a diploma; - (b) How taking coursework and meeting other educational requirements will affect the student's ability to gain admission to a post-secondary educational institution; - (c) Information about transfer opportunities available through the California Community Colleges; and, - (d) The option to defer or decline the diploma and take additional coursework (Ed.
-Code, §§ 48645.3(a), 48645.7).
+- (a) How any of the local graduation requirements that are waived may affect the student's post-secondary education or vocation plans, including the ability to gain admission to a post-secondary institution; - (b) Opportunities available to the student, including, but not limited to, staying enrolled in high school beyond a fourth year, possible credit recovery, and any transfer opportunities available through the California Community Colleges; - (c) The option to defer or decline the diploma and take additional coursework; and, - (d) The student's academic data and other information relevant to making an informed decision on whether to accept the exemption from local graduation requirements [Ed.
+Code, §§ 48645.3(a), 48645.7].